-Cemex, based in Monterrey, Mexico, dropped 1.1 percent to 7.81 pesos as of 12:38 p.m. in Mexico City trading, bringing the four-day decline to 14 percent, the most since November 2011.
+Cemex, based in Monterrey, Mexico, dropped 3.4 percent to 7.63 pesos at the close, bringing the four-day decline to 16 percent, the most since Oct.
+4.

-“When you have global risk aversion, you tend to see investors not invest in companies that have high leverage and a high exposure to currency risk, and Cemex obviously has both,” said Benjamin Theurer, an analyst with Barclays Capital in Mexico City.
+“When you have global risk aversion, you tend to see investors not invest in companies that have high leverage and a high exposure to currency risk, and Cemex obviously has both,” said Benjamin Theurer, an analyst with Barclays Capital, in a telephone interview from London.
 “Investors are also less keen on investing in building materials.”

 To contact the reporter on this story: Brendan Case in Dallas at email@example.com